 update category: A group of updates.
 Each update belongs to zero or more update categories.
 An update category can be a product category that contains updates for a particular product, or a classification category that contains updates of a particular classification (for example, all security updates).

-update server: A computer that implements the Windows Server Update Services: Client-Server Protocol to provide updates to client computers and other update servers.
+update server: A computer that implements the Windows Update Services: Server-Server Protocol or the Windows Server Update Services: Client-Server Protocol to provide updates to client computers and other update servers.

-Windows Server Update Services (WSUS): An optional component of Windows 2000 Server, Windows Server 2003, Windows Server 2008, and Windows Server 2008 R2 that may be installed to enable a computer to operate as an update server.
-See [WSUS].
+Windows Server Update Services (WSUS): An optional component of Windows Server operating system (starting with Windows 2000 Server operating system) that enables a machine to operate as an update server.

-Windows Update Agent (WUA): A component originally introduced in the Windows 2000 Server SP3 operating system that enables a computer to operate as a client of an update server.
+Windows Update Agent (WUA): A component originally introduced in the Windows 2000 Server operating system Service Pack 3 (SP3) operating system that enables a computer to operate as a client of an update server.